switchupcb/disgo/_gen/coverage/README.md

 ### Optimization

-The test is optimized to run in less than 10 seconds.
+The test is optimized to run in ~10 seconds.

 Discord's Global Rate Limit allows 50 requests per second.
 However, **certain requests are dependent on other requests**.
 So, the "order of the request" calls must be optimized to increase the speed of the test.